 Evidence of viral integration through-out the Pseudofungi

 The comparative genomic analysis of Pseudofungi specific orthologues described above identified that H. catenoides, Phytophthora cinnamomi, Phytophthora parasitica and Pythium ultimum encode putative viral major capsid proteins (MCP).
 These proteins have high sequence identity to each other and branch with MCP proteins from African swine fever virus, but which are divergent when compared with other viral MCP proteins (Fig. 3a+b).
-To further explore if the H. catenoides genome assembly contained additional viral-like genes symptomatic of additional viral-like genes, identifying 45 putative genes of viral ancestry, 38 of which are contained on two scaffolds which were shown to have very low SNP frequency in the assembly (Table S6).
+Exploring the H. catenoides genome assembly to determine the presence of viral-like genes, we identified 45 putative genes, 38 of which are contained on two scaffolds which were shown to have very low SNP frequency in the assembly (Table S6).
 All of these genes showed highest similarity to Group I dsDNA viruses, i.e. nucleocytoplasmic large DNA viruses such as Mimiviridae, Marseilleviridae, Phycodnaviridae, Asfarviridae and Poxviridae (Table S6).
 The genome assembly in these regions was confirmed by nested PCR and sequencing from both the 5’ and 3’ end of the polB, mcp, mg96 viral genes (Table S7).
 The genes of viral ancestry were found in linkage with genes of H. catenoides provenance in our assembly.
 For example, the genome assembly demonstrated that the viral mcp gene was on the same DNA contig as a putatively native H. catenoides histone encoding gene.
 To confirm this assembly and linkage between ‘host’ and viral gene we conducted a bridging PCR resulting in an amplicon of 2,837 bp and sequenced this amplicon confirming that the mcp and histone genes are linked and on the same stretch of DNA (Table S7).
 Products from polB, mg96 and rps3 were detected by RT-PCR in our culture conditions, suggesting that the viral regions are transcriptionally active (Fig. 3b).
 In contrast, a lack of transcript from the mcp gene suggests that a complete virus or a viral factory is not being manufactured in the culture conditions tested (Fig. 3), although we note that the mcp sequence was present in our transcriptome sequencing data conducted from a separate culturing experiment.
 Electron microscopy also failed to observe icosahedral structures typical of viral particles or an intracellular viral factory (69) (see Fig. S7).
 These data combined with evidence of viral gene integration in the oomycetes (ref) suggests a hitherto un-sampled diversity of large DNA viruses found infecting, or integrated within the genome of, Pseudofungi.
 This is consistent with other data suggesting the Pseudofungi have been subject to viral transduction (70).
 It has also been shown that many different lineages of the stramenopiles have similarly retained fragments of viral genomes (67) (ref) suggesting a wider under sampled diversity of stramenopile large DNA viruses.
 It is tempting to speculate that this may be a mechanism driving HGT seen in the oomycetes (see (68)), given that large DNA viruses have been shown to be vectors for host-derived and foreign genes (ref)(69, 70) and that fragments of large DNA viruses have now been shown to be present in fungi (ref), a group shown to be a donor of HGT-genes to the oomycetes (ref).

 Organelle genomes in the H. catenoides assembly